danielearwicker/Parquet.Producers/README.md

 The framework is thus able to perform a single-pass parallel scan of all the incoming update pairs (which are sorted by $K_s$) and the key-mappings (also sorted by $K_s$).
 It can fast-forward through the key-mappings to find any associated with the current $K_s$ and discover the set of $K_t$ that need to be removed.

-The output of this discovery process, combined with the output of `Produce`, is a set of instructions for how to update the target data.
-It consists of deletions and "upserts" (inserts or updates).
+The intermediate output of this discovery process, combined with the output of `Produce`, is a set of internal instructions for how to update the target data.
+It consists of specific deletions and "upserts" (inserts or updates) that refer not just to the target key, but to the combination of source key and target key.

 It is this set of instructions that must be sorted, in contrast to the first implementation that sorted the entire dataset.
 Two different versions of the instruction set are created, one of $(K_t, K_s, V_t)$ and the other of $(K_s, K_t)$, and then once all the instructions have been produced and sorted, we are ready to produce updated versions of the full content and key-mappings files, which only requires parallel scans.